Towards climate awareness and a low carbon community

 As a first step a carbon offsetting platform has been set up by the Park Ecovillage Trust (PET) to enable residents and guests to offset the carbon emissions created by their travelling to and from Findhorn as well as other carbon emissions.
 Please go here to calculate and offset your emissions.
 If you would like more background information about carbon offsetting, please go here.
 And if you wish to know more about how your offsetting contribution will be distributed, here is a description of the certified projects that benefit from our scheme.

-For the 2017 footprint study residents and NFA full members as well as businesses will be asked to participate in a survey to submit data which are relevant for calculating our carbon emissions.
+For the 2018 footprint study, NFA full members and Park residents and businesses will be asked to participate in a survey at the end of the current year to submit data which are required to calculate our carbon emissions for the year.

-The plan is also to identify actions that we as a community can take to reduce our climate impact.
+We also plan to identify actions that we as a community can take to reduce our climate impact.
 A list of prioritised areas will be suggested and potential funding for investments will be analysed.
 PET will be the driving force.

-As part of our climate strategy co-workers, residents and NFA members are invited to participate in a workshop programme called Carbon Conversations.
+As part of our climate strategy, co-workers, residents and NFA members are invited to participate in a workshop programme called Carbon Conversations.
 These help participants learn more about climate change and what both individuals and organisations can do to reduce their respective footprints.
-A